POV-Ray: Licensing

-Originally, POV-Ray was distributed under its own POV-Ray License.
-Namely, the POV-Ray 3.6 Distribution License and the POV-Ray 3.6 Source License, which permitted free distribution of the program source code and binaries, but restricts commercial distribution and the creation of derivative works other than fully functional versions of POV-Ray.
+Originally, POV-Ray was distributed under its own POV-Ray License; namely, the POV-Ray 3.6 Distribution License and the POV-Ray 3.6 Source License, which permitted free distribution of the program source code and binaries, while restricting commercial distribution and the creation of derivative works other than fully functional versions of POV-Ray.

 Although the source code of older versions is available for modification, due to the above 3.6 and prior license restrictions, it was not open source or free software according to the OSI or the FSF definition of the term.
-This was a problem as source code exchange with the greater FOSS ecosystem was impossible due to License incompatibility with copyleft licenses.
+This was a problem as source code exchange with the greater FOSS ecosystem was impossible due to license incompatibility with copyleft licenses.

 One of the reasons that POV-Ray was not originally licensed under the free software GNU General Public License (GPL), or other open source licenses, is that POV-Ray was developed before the GPL-style licenses became widely used; the developers wrote their own license for the release of POV-Ray, and contributors to the software worked under the assumption their contributions would be licensed under the POV-Ray 3.6 Licenses.

-In 2013, with version 3.7, POV-Ray was relicensed under the Affero General Public License version 3 (or later).
+In 2013, with version 3.7, POV-Ray was relicensed under the GNU Affero General Public License version 3 (or later).
 Thus POV-Ray is since then free software according to the FSF definition and also open source software according to the Open Source Definition.